 Students will use knowledge and skills developed in previous course work to design an integrated public relations campaign for a community business/organization.
 A public relations problem/opportunity will be identified, researched, and recommendations will be offered to the client.
 Spring, even years.

-Prerequisite: COM 3353, junior standing, or consent of instructor.
+Prerequisite: COM 3353.
+Junior standing or above is recommended.
+Consent of instructor.